• Skip to primary navigation

 In general, secularists claim that humans started to congregate and plant crops, which in turn led to civilization.
 They claim civilization allowed for occupational specializations, such as priests who invented gods.
 In contrast, the creation account tells us that God ordered humans to “exercise dominion” over the earth.
 In the first generation, people began cultivating crops (Cain) and practicing husbandry (Abel).
 Even when murderous Cain began founding cities, he did so because of God’s call to rule over the world.
 Civilization didn’t beget God, instead God’s direction to man gave rise to civilization.

-As my daughter continues to study American history, these foundational concepts are central to her understanding of the events and people we will learn about.
-My wife and I want our daughter to view history through the lens of faith.
-That’s why we want a history text that begins with creation.
+As your child studies history, these foundational concepts are central to understanding of the events and people they will learn about.
+That’s why BJU Press Heritage Studies teach that history begins with creation.

 Learn more about teaching from a biblical worldview by signing up for our homeschool email.